 One idea for carousel posts: Education.
 “Creating educational carousel posts can increase engagement and reach as your community is likely to save them (and come back to them later), or share them with their own followers”, says Later.
 Our tip: Education can be about anything!
 Educate followers on your services, new products, the benefits of ingredients you use, new menu items, and more.

 4) Diversity and Inclusivity

-According to Later, “Diversity and inclusion is an overdue conversation in social media marketing and we predict it’ll be a priority for many brands in 2021 (and beyond).
+According to Later, “Diversity and inclusion is an overdue conversation in social media marketing and we predict it’ll be a priority for many brands [now] (and beyond).
 The goal should be to incorporate diversity and inclusion into all aspects of your business — from corporate HQ, to accessible social posts, to the influencers you collaborate with.”

 What can your business do?
 Look for ways you can increase your representation and accessibility in all ways.
 Make sure your content showcases the diversity of our City, add captions to your video content, be inclusive when it comes to working with influencers, start using alt text.
 Think of the ways your business can do better both internally and externally, and then make it happen!

 This one also isn’t a “feature”, but it’s definitely a prominent part of Instagram!
 Later reports that “Influencer marketing is on track to become a $15 billion dollar industry by 2022, which means one thing: influencers are here to stay.”

 Considering Instagram’s new e-commerce tools and their availability to both businesses and creators, Later predicts a lot more brand-influencer partnerships coming up.
 As traditional advertisement forms lessen (especially with Covid causing a decrease in traditional ad mediums), Influencers on social media have become an efficient, cheap, and overall great place to market your business directly to consumers.